wongyihao02/tp/docs/DeveloperGuide.md

 - Handles any exceptions by displaying relevant error messages if validation fails or the tutorial class is not found.

 #### 2. DeleteStudentCommand

+The `DeleteStudentCommand` is part of the `studentcommands` package and is responsible for removing a student from a specific tutorial class.

 #### Implementation Details

+The `DeleteStudentCommand` class implements the Command<TutorialClassList> interface.
+It is responsible for parsing the input to extract the tutorial class code and matriculation number, validating them, and removing the student from the appropriate tutorial class.

 #### Operations

+The class implements the following main operation:

+- `DeleteStudentCommand#execute()`
+- Parses the input to extract the tutorial class code and matriculation number.
+- Validates the input to ensure it follows the expected format and does not contain any errors.
+- Retrieves the specified tutorial class based on the provided class code.
+- Checks if the tutorial class exists.
+If it does not, an error message is shown.
+- Retrieves the student list from the tutorial class.
+- Checks if the student with the given matriculation number exists in the class.
+- If the student exists, removes them from the student list and displays a success message.
+- If the student does not exist, an error message is shown indicating that no such student was found.
+- Handles any exceptions by displaying relevant error messages if validation fails or the tutorial class is not found.

 #### 3. ChangeRemarkCommand